 How to serve

-Guacamole was originally developed in Mexico, so of course, it pairs perfectly with all of your Mexican-inspired favorites like tacos, taquitos, burrito bowls, enchiladas, and even TexMex style chili.
+Guacamole was originally developed in Mexico, so of course, it pairs perfectly with all of your Mexican-inspired favorites like tacos, taquitos, burrito bowls, enchiladas, vegan refried beans, and even TexMex style chili.

 And the easiest and most classic way to serve this easy homemade guacamole is with tortilla chips!